cdemaine/Getting-and-Cleaning-Data/CodeBook.md

 1. Appropriately labels the data set with descriptive variable names.
 The labels are retained from the data source's features.txt file.
 1. Creates a second, independent tidy data set **summaryDF** with the average of each variable for each activity and each subject.

+## filteredDF
+Tidy data, labeled per the table below, with one row per measurement set.

-## filteredDF data frame parameters
+### Data frame parameters
 |Column | Label | Description | Data Format |
 |-------|-------|-------------|-------------|
 |[1]| tBodyAcc-mean()-X| **Human Activity Recognition Database data.**| Refer to the raw data files readme.txt and features_info.txt files for parameter descriptions and data format. |